shubhamgp47/histgen-pathology-reports/README.md

 ## Usage
-###1.
-Preprocessing
+1. Preprocessing
-For segnmentation use /HistGen/CLAM/patching_scripts/tcga-wsi-report.sh using the clam conda environment For feature extraction using HistGen feature extractor, Uni or Uni2 use the respective files in /HistGen/CLAM/extract_scripts/
+For segnmentation use /HistGen/CLAM/patching_scripts/tcga-wsi-report.sh using the clam conda environment.
+[CLAM patching script](/HistGen/CLAM/patching_scripts/tcga-wsi-report.sh)

+For feature extraction using HistGen feature extractor, Uni or Uni2 use the respective files in /HistGen/CLAM/extract_scripts/